cockroachdb/docs/v22.1/oid.md

 You **should not**:

 - Use OIDs in user-created tables.
 Values of this type are not guaranteed to be stable across major releases.
 - Rely on OIDs to be globally unique.
-Each OID subtype is only unique within certain namespace.
+Each OID subtype is unique only within a certain namespace.

 ## See also